ListsOpinionHiT Classics

 • And so much more…

-That means their comedy is predictable, safe and, sadly, not as funny as it could and should be.
+That means their gags are predictable, safe and sadly, not as funny as they should be.
 Even Sacha Baron Cohen, once comedy’s outlaw king, pines for free speech restrictions while punching the preferred, predictable targets.

 Some are unabashedly liberal.
 Others praise the GOP early and often.
-A third subset decry political labels entirely, embracing comic truths above all else.
+A third subset decries political labels, embracing comic truths above all else.

 Even better?